Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 # Oracle TNS Listeners: A Practical Attack Path
 In this post, I'll walk through my standard methodology and attack path for testing Oracle Databases via their TNS Listeners.
-While there are more in-depth resources linked at the bottom, this guide consolidates everything you need in one place.
 Whether you're encountering these for the first time or looking to refine your approach, I hope you'll find something useful here.
+This guide focuses on attacking TNS listeners running on Linux systems.
+While they can run on Windows Servers, I rarely encounter that in practice.
+This methodology can be used for Windows Servers as well, but file paths, module usages, and other differences will need to be adjusted accordingly.

 If you've done internal network testing, you've almost certainly seen Oracle TNS listeners.
 They're common in Oracle-based environments and come packaged with products like Oracle E-Business Suite (EBS).
 In these environments, the databases are the crown jewels, holding all the sensitive data you'd want to protect.
 For offensive security practitioners, they're priority targets for demonstrating impact.
 Depending on network segmentation, they can also provide pivot points to reach otherwise isolated hosts.

 Big shoutout to [@quentinhardy](https://github.com/quentinhardy) for creating [ODAT (Oracle Database Attacking Tool)](https://github.com/quentinhardy/odat), which I use for nearly every step of Oracle database testing.

->This guide focuses on attacking TNS listeners running on Linux systems.
-While they can run on Windows Servers, I rarely encounter that in practice.

 ## Identifying Oracle TNS/Databases
 When should you try this methodology?
 Anytime you find an Oracle TNS listener in scope.
 If you're using `nmap` or similar tools during engagements, these services are fairly easy to fingerprint.